Updated July 13, 2020.

 July 1 also saw the reopening of Caribbean destinations, including Aruba and the Bahamas, to outside visitors, while more than a dozen tourist attractions in Singapore began welcoming guests.
 But in China, a surge of cases has led to a retightening of restrictions in Beijing.
 Below we are tracking the latest updates on both the imposition and easing of coronavirus restrictions.

-Reopening status in countries that have banned or restricted events
+Reopening status in countries that banned or restricted events

-On June 1, the country moved forward on Prime Minister Scott Morrison's three-step plan for gradual reopening, as pubs welcomed people for the first time in two months and larger gatherings were allowed.
-Step 1 allows for business gatherings of up to 10 people, and the opening of restaurants and cafés.
-Large venues in South Australia are now allowed to welcome up to 80 people in groups of no more than 20, while large venues in Western Australia can now permit up to 300 people, while outdoor gatherings in hard-hit New South Wales and Queensland are still limited to 10 people or fewer.
+The country has been moving forward on Prime Minister Scott Morrison's three-step plan for gradual reopening, as pubs now are welcoming people and larger gatherings are allowed.
+Step 1 permits business gatherings of up to 10 people, and the opening of restaurants and cafés.
+Large venues in Western Australia can now host up to 300 people, while outdoor gatherings in hard-hit New South Wales and Queensland are still limited to 10 people or fewer.
 The timing of each phase is left up to Australia's individual states and territories, with the economy expected to fully reopen sometime in July.
 But as cases in South Australia spiked toward the end of June, a planned July 20 reopening of the border between the region and Victoria was put on hold and the city of Melbourne returned to stage 3 lockdown, in which residents cannot leave their homes unless it is for care or medical reasons, or shopping for essentials.